Blake9000/Assignment_Project_Blake_bmackin2/README.md

 I have also refactored links to be dynamic and made some small visual changes.

 In A6, I added aggregations.
 Since I already created a search bar last week, it still remains.
 The aggregation shows the total logs and the number of unique log types contained within.

+A7: I migrated my static CSS to Tailwind.
+This will make further development a lot easier and help streamline my code.
+For my charts, I used both matplotlib and chart.js.
+Matplotlib is great for developing charts, but this experience really goes to show its limitations.
+Just loading the charts, there is a noticable delay before the matplotlib is generated compared to js.